-The Marlin 30-30 (officially known as the Marlin 336), is perhaps the second most popular lever action rifle in history, trailing only the Winchester 1894 (which was also chambered in .30-30 Winchester).
+The Marlin 336 (also known known as the Marlin 30-30), is perhaps the second most popular lever action rifle in history, trailing only the venerable Winchester 1894 (which was also chambered in .30-30 Winchester).

 There is a good reason why the Marlin 30-30 is so popular: it is a reasonably priced, utilitarian, powerful, accurate, and easy-to-use rifle.
 These qualities have helped make the Marlin 336 one of the most prolific hunting rifles in the United States.
-As a result, countless deer, elk, bear, and feral hogs have fallen to the Marlin 30-30 over the years.
+As a result, countless deer, elk, bear, and feral hogs have fallen to this great little .30-30 rifle over the years.

-Click through the slideshow to learn all about the Marlin 30-30 and why it is such a popular hunting rifle.
+Scroll down to learn all about the Marlin 336 and why it is such a popular hunting rifle.

 The Marlin 30-30 was born in 1948 when Marlin introduced the Marlin 336 rifle.
 The lever action Marlin 336 is a direct descendant of the Marlin Model 1893 and Marlin Model 36 rifles and shares many common characteristics with them.
-However, one thing that sets the Marlin 336 apart from most other lever action rifles is the fact that it ejects from the side of the receiver instead of the top.
+However, one thing that sets the Marlin 336 apart from most other lever action rifles is the fact that it ejects from the side of the receiver instead of the top, a rare feature on a .30-30 rifle.

 Over the years the Marlin 336 has been offered in a wide variety of calibers, including .219 Zipper, .32 Special, .44 Magnum, and .410 bore.
-However, the Marlin 336 is currently being produced only in .30-30 Winchester and .35 Remington.
-The rifle is currently produced with either a 20-inch or 24-inch barrel and has a full-length tubular magazine that can hold six cartridges.
+However, the Marlin 336 is currently only produced in the legendary .30-30 Winchester and the highly underrated .35 Remington cartridges.
+The rifle is currently manufactured with either a 20-inch or 24-inch barrel and has a full-length tubular magazine that can hold six cartridges.

 Scoped Marlin 336